What Happens If You Invest Rs 10,000 in the Stock Market? How Much Money Will You Get?

 This approach highlights how consistent monthly investing can outperform one-time investments over long durations.

-Searching for how to make 1 crore from mutual funds?
+Looking for how to make 1 crore from mutual funds?
 SIP with annual increase is one of the fastest and most reliable paths.

 Scenario 3: SIP with 10% Annual Increase

-If you step up your SIP by 10% every year, compounding accelerates wealth creation.
 If I invest 10,000 in stock market how much money will I get?
 The numbers speak for themselves:

 Years SIP with 10% Annual Increase